genebean/indiansprings-hugo/content/newsletter/2020-03-11-newsletter.md

   ![YPT Icon](/uploads/YPT-Banner.png)

 **Georgia Deakin** updated us on activities: we talked about events that will be happening at the camporee.
 Among other awesome sounding things, we will have a Scout doing pledge and other ceremonies in American Sign Language.
 Registration is $10 now, $15 after the 15th of March.
+You can register [here](https://www.atlantabsa.org/calendar/district/720/Indian-Springs).
 Two additional notes:

 * I was particularly happy to hear that multiple female units will be attending this year’s event.
 * OA will be selling food.